 - The browser probably touches more tasks that you in a day than anything else you use.
 You should be using the very best tool you can.

-- For what we’re planning to charge, it will take you less than an hour of productivity gains for the browser to pay for itself, no matter what your hourly rate is or what country you live in.
+- For what we’re planning to charge, it will take you less than an hour of productivity gains for the browser to pay for itself, no matter what your hourly rate is.

 Now we know some people are still going to have hesitation.
 So we’ve done three things that we think are really important.